Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 • one small layer of diagnostic detail

-• one clear next action or owner
+• one named next action with an owner

 Narrative stack